 - Technology: We will utilize vehicles, modern weapons and traps to increase our odds of procuring scarce game in the limited areas that we are "allowed" to hunt.
 At the same time, we should maintain or acquire the ability to make and repair all tools with available resources -- including with civilized detritus such as scrap metal and plastic.

 - Energy: Modern technology requires energy.
 Our goal is to ultimately produce our own through solar, wind and wood gas.

-- Land: It would be beneficial to "own" a very small plot of land near public land in order to store equipment, camp for longer periods of time, maintain an energy plant and process game.
-This land can be procured through donation of funds or the land itself.
+- Land: It is beneficial to "own" a very small plot of land near public land in order to store equipment, camp for longer periods of time, maintain an energy plant and process game.

 - Finances: Small amounts of money will be required to purchase hunting licenses, fuel, ammunition, and repair equipment.
 Funds can be acquired by selling furs, bone, antler, minerals, surplus meat and donations for the sharing of expertise.

 - The "Law": We cannot live under current artificial laws yet we cannot openly live in defiance of them and hope to have happy and successful lives.
 Therefore, we must remain low-key and avoid unnecessary disturbance (particularly among the "locals").
 This entails things like having to put on clothes during a warm day or procuring hunting licenses if we have a high probability of encountering strangers.
 We won't seek out any kind of unavoidable confrontation, as such confrontation in this era would result only in the destruction of the community.

 - Like-Mindedness: This is the most important requirement -- if we don't agree on the core values,the community will implode.
 You should first thoroughly familiarize yourself with our worldview and then contact us.
 After we have come to know each other, and if we both feel comfortable together, you will be invited to our current location.